bekk/bekk-christmas/post/opensource/wip-interview-with-olivier-tassinari.md

 ## Are there any useful tools you use to make your GitHub-life easier to manage, and if so, could you share a few of them with us?

 I manage all the notifications with Gmail, the snooze feature is extremely useful.

-Print this: "You can save time by delaying things".
+> You can save time by delaying things

 I use Trello to study potential problems we will fix in the future.
 We aggressively move all support questions to StackOverflow.